So you're ready to buy a new TV. Sounds pretty fun, right? If only.

 TV manufacturers are steering prospective punters towards their 4K models, and with the amount of 4K content on the rise, it’s hardly a surprise.
 But, there’s still life left in Full HD models - they’re a good shout if you’re after an affordable second screen for a bedroom or kitchen.

-But, if your budget is north of of a fortune and your sights are firmly set on 4K services from the likes of Netflix, then it’s a no-brainer.
+But, if your budget is north of £1000 and your sights are firmly set on 4K services from the likes of Netflix, Amazon and Sky, then it’s a no-brainer.
 Although the leap in quality from HD to Ultra HD isn’t as huge as the jump from SD to HD, you can still see a difference whether you’re watching on a 40 or 65in screen.

 4) Curved or flat?